French opposition tells 'arrogant' Macron: compromise to win support | Politics

 But Les Republicains leader Christian Jacob said after meeting Macron: "I told the president that it was out of the question to enter into a coalition deal, that would be a betrayal of our voters."
 Earlier Jacob had called the president "arrogant".

-However, they have so far ruled out a formal coalition pact.
-Even so, Jacob said his party would be "responsible," seemingly opening the door to potentially messy bill-by-bill negotiations.
+Jacob said his party would be "responsible," seemingly opening the door to potentially messy bill-by-bill negotiations.
+"WASTING OUR TIME"

-Marine Le Pen, whose far-right National Rally now has 89 MPs, from eight in the previous legislature, said Macron must hear what her party has to say and "cannot continue the policy he has led (so far)".
-Olivier Faure, leader of the Parti Socialiste, which joined the left-wing Nupes bloc ahead of the election, said his party could back some policy proposals - but only if Macron took on board their ideas.

-"We have had a so-called Jupiterian period when the president decided alone and where he was not accountable to anyone," Faure told reporters.
-"From now on...he is forced into accepting a bigger role for parliament ...and it's rather healthy that he be accountable, negotiate, seek points of agreement."

 The pro-European president who wants to deepen EU integration, make the French work longer, and build new nuclear plants, wants this week's talks with the opposition "to identify possible constructive solutions," the Elysee palace said.
 If Macron fails to secure support to get laws adopted, France could face a long spell of political gridlock that may later on compel him to call a snap election.

+COMPROMISE Marine Le Pen, whose far-right National Rally now has 89 MPs, from eight in the previous legislature, said Macron must hear what her party has to say and "cannot continue the policy he has led (so far)".

+"From now on...he is forced into accepting a bigger role for parliament ...and it's rather healthy that he be accountable, negotiate, seek points of agreement."
+According to Communist Party secretary general Fabien Roussel, Macron is considering forming a national unity government and asked him whether he would participate.

-(Additional reporting by Dominique Vidalon, Ingrid Melander, John Irish, Tassilo Hummel, Writing by Ingrid Melander and Richard Lough; Editing by Alison Williams and Angus MacSwan)
+"It is not something that shocks us - to participate with others to rebuild France - but it all depends on the project," Roussel told LCI.
+(Additional reporting by Dominique Vidalon, Ingrid Melander, John Irish, Tassilo Hummel, Writing by Ingrid Melander and Richard Lough; Editing by Alison Williams, Angus MacSwan and Richard Pullin)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)